amitca71/pipeline_mysql_postgres_confluent_ksqldb/README.md

 This can be be used as a raw data to lakehouse (e.g. can add spark that reads the data and transform it to parquet/delta, etc...)

+#### Tumbstone on mysql connector
+in order to force the connector to start the offset from beginning (usualy for testing purposes), need to set tombstone (see https://debezium.io/documentation/faq/#how_to_remove_committed_offsets_for_a_connector).

+execution: docker-compose exec kafkacat python3 tumbersome_connectors.py
+the kafkacat container can be used for other commands, such as:
+docker-compose exec kafkacat kafkacat -L -b broker:29092 -t docker-connect-configs